sfischer13/awesome-eta/README.md

 - [Eta programming language](https://blog.eta-lang.org/) - Official blog.
 - [TypeLead](https://blog.typelead.com/) - Blog of the company behind Eta.
 - [Eta on Android](https://brianmckenna.org/blog/eta_android) - Post about using Eta on Android.

-### Tutorials

-- [From Loops to Recursion](https://eta-lang.org/docs/eta-tutorials/from-loops-to-recursion/loops) - Learn how to start thinking in terms of recursion.
-- [Web Service](https://eta-lang.org/docs/eta-tutorials/web-services/overview) - How to set up a simple web service.

 ### Conferences